 Surprisingly, Kill Bill is not the Trope Namer.
 Tarantino used the phrase in a Shout-Out to the 1972Biker Babe film Bury Me An Angel, which has the tagline "A howling hellcat humping a hot steel hog on a roaring rampage of revenge!"
 Whether the film actually lives up to this tagline is another matter (one review suggests it doesn't).

 Kill Bill was inspired by the film and manga series Lady Snowblood, which is about Oyuki, a female assassin on her own Roaring Rampage Of Revenge for the murder of her mother's family and the rape of her mother.
-The mother had Oyuki in prison after killing the first of her four tormentors and being caught by the police, and before she died, she charged her daughter with taking vengeance upon the other three that she was unable to kill.
+The mother gives birth to Oyuki in prison after killing the first of her four tormentors and being caught by the police.
+Before dying, she charges her daughter with taking vengeance on the other three.

 Conan the Barbarian (1982).
 "Crom, I have never prayed to you before; I have no tongue for it.
 No one, not even you, will remember if we were good men or bad.
 Why we fought or why we died.
 No, all that matters is that two stood against many.
 That's what important.
 Valor pleases you, Crom, so grant me one request: grant me REVENGE.
 And if you do not listen, then to HELL with you!"